knneth/symrouted/README.md

 192.168.0.0/24 dev em2 proto kernel scope link src 192.168.0.2 metric 106
 ```

-This is replicated into two tables, with one steering rule for each address on the interfaces:
+When `symrouted` is running, a rule for each interface address on the system will steer packets into per-interface routing tables:
 ```shell
 $ ip rule
 0:	from all lookup local